-Polaroid made 750,000 of these from 1967 to 1969 and priced them at $159.95.
-That’s about $1,100 2013 dollars.
-In comparison, the most popular digital SLRs sell today for $500-$600.
-Think on this for a minute – Polaroid sold three quarters of a million Automatic 250s that cost about twice what a modern DSLR costs.
-What’s more, the Automatic 250 sat atop an entire line of 200-series cameras in the late 1960s, the least expensive of which cost $55.95, or about $385 today.
+The Automatic 250 was enormously popular — Polaroid made 750,000 of these from 1967 to 1969.
+That’s especially astonishing given that they were priced at $159.95 — equivalent to more than $1,200 today.
+What’s more, the Automatic 250 sat atop an entire line of 200-series cameras in the late 1960s, the least expensive of which cost $55.95, more than $400 today.
 Polaroid sold millions of 200-series cameras in the late 1960s.
 Money had to be falling out of the sky onto the Polaroid Corporation during those years.

 The Automatic 250 takes pack film.
 Mine came with a pack of type 108 color film that expired in 1969.
-It’s a real ray of photographic sunshine that Fujifilm kept making pack films after Polaroid got out of the business.
-Black-and-white FP-3000B and color FC-100C are available at Amazon.com, are reasonably priced, and work with the Automatic 250.
-(Unfortunately, both films have been discontinued since I wrote this post in 2012.)
+It was a real ray of photographic sunshine that Fujifilm kept making pack films for so many years after Polaroid got out of the business.
+Black-and-white FP-3000B and color FC-100C were available at Amazon.com, were reasonably priced, and worked with the Automatic 250.
+In my opinion, they were better films than what Polaroid used to make.

-The Automatic 250 takes a funky 4.5-volt battery, which is still available if you’re willing to order it online at a premium price.
-I decided instead to adapt my Automatic 250 to work with AAA batteries, MacGyver style.
+However, the Automatic 250 takes a funky 4.5-volt battery.
+You can buy them on Amazon if you’re willing to pay a premium price.
+I instead adapted my Automatic 250 to work with AAA batteries, MacGyver style.
 I raided a little LED flashlight for its battery clip, which holds three 1.5-volt AAA batteries.
-That clip fits easily into the Automatic 250’s battery compartment (after unscrewing and removing the plastic clip that held the original battery).
-Inside the camera are two wires with snap-style ends that attach to the original battery.
+3×1.5=4.5; perfect.
+I unscrewed and removed the original battery clip from the Automatic 250 and, glory be, the flashlight clip fit right in.
+Inside the battery compartment are two wires with snap-style ends that attach to the original battery.
 I cut off the snaps, stripped the wires about a half inch, and then attached them to the new battery clip with electrical tape.

 Using these old Polaroids isn’t terribly hard after you get the hang of it.
 To keep this already too-long post from being way too long, please read the Automatic 250 manual as butkus.org to learn how to load film and take a photograph.
 Part 1 of the manual is here; part 2 is here.
 Also check out this YouTube video for instructions on loading film.